 3. Consider Presentation, Support, and Site Design

+When discovering how to choose an IRA custodian, it's crucial that you thoroughly inspect their website and brand design.
 A good IRA custodian's website should be easy to navigate, professionally designed, and it should contain clear information regarding the company's fee structure, offerings, and the management staff.
-A great example of this is the website of Equity Institutional, 2017's #1 IRA custodian.
+A great example of this is the website of Equity Institutional, 2021's #1 IRA custodian.
 Their site is aesthetically pleasing and provides easy access to information about the company's history, management, and fee policies.

 4. Find the Most Cost-Effective Route